RollSight dice tray camera in use - dice rolling on gaming desk

 Step 2

-Walk through a short training flow so the app learns odd fonts, symbols, or custom molds you care about.
+Walk through a short on-screen flow so the app learns odd fonts, symbols, or custom molds you care about.

 Step 3